lgist2/group2/README.md

 Software: Django

-Description: A Facebook like social media platform V1.0: a social media platform allowing users to connect with friends by composing statuses that can be posted to his/her timeline, add friends, and interact with friends’ posts.
+Description: A social media platform that allows users to connect with friends by composing statuses that can be posted to his/her timeline, add friends, and interact with friends’ posts.

 Features:
 - [ ] Create account